avalanche-foundation/ACPs/ACPs/194-streaming-asynchronous-execution/README.md

 #### Pushing transactions

 Standard, synchronous execution couples a block to the ordered set of transactions to be executed in said block.
-Let there instead be a FIFO queue of all known, valid transactions—the specifics of "validity" will be addressed later.
+Instead, let there be a FIFO queue of all known, valid transactions—the specifics of "validity" will be addressed later.
 Under SAE, a block's ordered transactions instead constitute those to be pushed to the queue A transaction is said to be _included_ when a block builder adds it to a block and _accepted_ once consensus, performed over blocks, agrees to add it to the queue.
 We refer to the ordered set of enqueued transactions as a _tranche_.